 "Werlin, a deft storyteller and creative world-builder, weaves a twisting strand of faerie magic." -Horn Book

-My new fantasy, Unthinkable, was released on Sept.
-12, 2013.
-It's a companion to Impossible and Extraordinary and is about Fenella Scarborough.
-Paperback coming in fall, 2014!
+My new fantasy, Unthinkable, is a companion to Impossible and Extraordinary and is about Fenella Scarborough.

 Next, I'm writing a suspense thriller.
 Tentative publication: fall, 2015.